nascimentolh/lemoney-front/README.md

 ## About :information_source:

-Essa é o front que se conecta com backend que realiza cadastro de Provas e Questões.
+This is the front that connects with the [API](https://github.com/nascimentolh/lemoney) that performs the registration of Offers

 ## Technology :computer:

-- **VueJS** - Vue.js é um framework para construção de interfaces de usuário e aplicativos "Single Page"
+- **VueJS** - Vue.js is a framework for building user interfaces and "Single Page" applications
-- **Axios** - Biblioteca JavaScript utilizada para realizar e controlar requests HTTP.
+- **Axios** - JavaScript library used to make and control HTTP requests.
-- **ESLint, Prettier** - Bibliotecas utilizadas para linting e padronização de código.
+- **ESLint, Prettier** - Libraries used for code linting and standardization.

 ## Getting Started :rocket: